timfayz/elementcss/docs/2_structure.md

 ###Logic structure
 ELEMENT has two step to make your app unique:
 1. Tags initiating.
 Appropriate module responsible for particular [category of tags](http://www.w3schools.com/tags/ref_byfunc.asp).
 For example ``tags/_basic.scss`` module covers html, body, * (all elements), etc. Initiating means tag normalizing and resetting into unified view.
 2. Class generating.
 After tags are initialized we can generate appropriate classes to make our styling.
+For example [?]

 ###Module structure
 Module is the most important component of the framework.